 The POST request is submitted to the resource collection to which the new resource will belong.
-When the create operation succeeds, the response may contain the new resource representation.
-See Modification success responses.
+See the Modification success responses clause for behavior when the POST operation is successful.

 The body of the create request contains a representation of the object to create.
 The service may ignore any service-controlled properties, such as Id, which would force the service to overwrite those properties.
 Additionally, the service shall set the Location header in the response to the URI of the new resource.